Server-Proximal Aggregation for Federated Domain-Incremental Learning under Partial Participation: Task-Uniform Convergence and Backward Transfer: Problem Formulation

 Because privacy regulations and storage limits prevent the server or clients from keeping raw data from earlier tasks, $f_{1:K-1}(\theta_K)$ cannot be evaluated exactly.
 It can, however, be approximated without full access to past data samples.
 Experience-replay approaches retain a small, representative subset of earlier data to stand in for the missing objective.
 In our setting, \textit{we instead treat the previous global model $\theta_{K-1}$, the parameter vector obtained after finishing task $K-1$, as a compact summary of prior knowledge.} Although it stores no raw samples, \textit{$\theta_{K-1}$ encodes enough information to regularize learning on the new task and protect performance on earlier ones.}

 At the start of task $K$, we initialize the model with the parameters learned on task $K{-}1$, that is, $\theta_K^{0}=\theta_{K-1}$.
 Inspired by regularization-based continual-learning methods, we add a proximal term to the objective to discourage large departures from $\theta_{K-1}$.
 This lightweight anchor curbs catastrophic forgetting by keeping optimization centered on the previous solution while still allowing the model to absorb new information from task $K$.
-Consequently, solving Eq.~(\ref{global objective for FDIL}) is equivalent to optimizing the following regularized objective:
+Consequently, we optimize the following regularized surrogate for Eq.~(\ref{global objective for FDIL}):